An expedition to study coastal ecosystems and their response to the environment, from molecules to communities

 TREC builds on the resources, infrastructure, knowledge, and expertise provided by EMBL together with an expanding network of European partner institutions.
 The multinational core partners are:

-The TREC project will bring together molecular biologists, ecologists, oceanographers, data scientists, chemists, and engineers from across different nations, making this a truly collaborative, interdisciplinary, and comprehensive effort.
+The TREC project brings together molecular biologists, ecologists, oceanographers, data scientists, chemists, and engineers from across different nations, making this a truly collaborative, interdisciplinary, and comprehensive effort.

 An EMBL-coordinated project that unites 31 institutes to address pressing global challenges on marine biodiversity.